Functions

 function describes the instruction to the user. - The header and footer are optional.

-- If you want to act on the user selection you need to add new cards to the stack to define the logic of each selected option.
+- If you want to act on the user selection you need to add new cards to the journey to define the logic of each selected option.

 Common errors